If you are a restaurant owner you probably already know that restaurants are not amazing for the environment.

 What about the people that will live 100 years from now?
 When we endanger the planet, we risk not only our lives but theirs.
-What we choose now is what we choose for them.
+What we choose now "for us" is what we choose for them.

 What is going to happen if we don’t care for the earth?